dixahq/elevio-client-packages/README.md

 import { client as Elevio } from 'elevio';
 ```

-Then make sure before you call any other functions you call the `load` function and pass in your account id see the [installation](https://app.elev.io/installation) page to get our account id.
+Then make sure before you call any other functions you call the `load` function and pass in your account id (see the [installation](https://app.elev.io/installation) page to get our account id).
 This loads the Elevio javascript and sets up the javascript ready to use.

 **_NOTE_**
 You are free to use the `on` function to setup any event listens at any time you like, so you don't have to wait for the `load` function to complete before calling that.